-Mexico City to tighten school safety after girl, 7, killed
+Murdered Mexico City girl buried amid grief, outrage

-MEXICO CITY (AP) — Mexico City officials said Tuesday they will tighten rules for children leaving government schools on their own after a 7-year-old girl was found murdered over the weekend.
+MEXICO CITY (AP) — A 7-year-old Mexico City girl whose brutal murder has generated national outrage was buried Tuesday as capital officials pledged to tighten rules for children leaving government schools on their own.

+Fatima, who was seen on video leaving her school on Feb.
+11 with a woman who was not her mother and found days later dead and wrapped in a plastic bag, was laid to rest in front of grieving relatives and neighbors on Mexico City’s south side.

+Late Tuesday, Mexico City police said via Twitter that they had identified the woman who walked off with the girl and searched a home where some of the girl’s things were found.

 In Mexico City, even grade-school students often simply walk out of school after classes to meet parents waiting on the sidewalks, but there have been few controls to ensure someone is there to meet them.

-That is apparently what happened to Fatima, who was seen on video leaving her school on Feb.
-11 with an unidentified woman.
+That is apparently what happened to Fatima who walked away with a woman.
 Mexico City prosecutor Ernestina Godoy said the girl “recognized her, and so they let her go with her.”

-Her body was found wrapped in a bag and abandoned in a rural area on Saturday.
+Her body was found abandoned in a rural area on Saturday.
 By law, prosecutors don’t give the full name of victims.

 Humberto Fernandez, the head of the city’s school system, said there is already a little-used rule requiring parents or designated person to show up within 20 minutes after classes, or their kids will be taken to a prosecutors’ office.

-Fernandez said that rule was “very rarely”enforced because children were accepted at only one downtown prosecutors’office in the city of 9 million.
-Fernandez said all prosecutors’offices in the city’s 16 boroughs will recieve children, and police patrol cars will be obliged to help school officials take them there.
+Fernandez said that rule was “very rarely”enforced because children were accepted at only one downtown prosecutors’ office in the city of 9 million.
+Fernandez said all prosecutors’offices in the city’s 16 boroughs will receive children, and police patrol cars will be obliged to help school officials take them there.

 Mexico City Mayor Claudia Sheinbaum said authorities would now issue amber alerts and start searching for children as soon as they are reported missing by a relative or teacher.
 Authorities lost a full day in the search for Fatima because they waited for a formal missing-person case file to be opened.